offbynull/portmapper/README.md

 #### Does this library support unsolicited PCP ANNOUNCEs or UPnP eventing?

 Not at this time.
 Version 1 did support unsolicited PCP ANNOUNCEs, but it has since been removed because no devices seem to support it.
-If you're worried about not being notified of the mapping being lost, just make sure you refresh more often so that you catch the problem early (e.g. maybe every 5 or 10 minutes).
+If you're worried about not being notified of lost mappings, just make sure you refresh more often so that you catch the problem early (e.g. every 5 or 10 minutes).

 #### What alternatives are available?